QUEL-Imaging/quel-qal/doc/rcs_README.md

 ## <br/>Step 1 - Well identification, localization, and quantification
 This step is accomplished using the `WellDetector` class.
 Two methods are used sequentially to obtain a dataframe containing information on the nine wells, including their centroid locations and average intensities.
 The first is `detect_wells()`, which identifies as many fluorescent wells as it can, based on their intensity.
 Often this may not be sufficient to identify all nine wells, so the second method, `estimate_remaining_wells_3x3()` is needed.
 This uses the already identified well positions and knowledge of the physical dimensions of the RCS target to estimate the locations of any remaining wells.

-In its simplest form, the code for well identification for an RCS target looks like the following (where `cn_im` is a 2D array image of the RCS target):
+In its simplest form, the code for well identification for an RCS target looks like the following (where `cn_im` is an image of the RCS target):
 ```python
 detector = WellDetector()
 detector.detect_wells(cn_im)